swetha-mca23/cd-online-learning-management/README.md

     +  $ npm install
     +  $ npm start

-Next, open a new terminal tab, navigate to the backend directory and install backend dependencies
+Next, open a new terminal tab, navigate to the backend directory and install backend dependencies:
-    +  $ cd backend
+    +   cd backend
-    +  $ npm install,npm init
+    +   npm install,npm init

 + Set up Environment Variables:
 Create a .env file in both the frontend and backend directories and define the following variables in the .env file: